Clinical Movement

 Clinical Features

-• Most common type of pathologic myoclonus
+• Most common subtype of pathologic myoclonus

 • Action-sensitive: Worsens with voluntary movement (action myoclonus) — highly disabling